Roberto-A-Cardenas/scalable-web-app/README.md

 # 🚀 Scalable Web Application on AWS with Load Balancer and Auto Scaling

-This project uses Terraform to deploy a fully scalable, fault-tolerant web application on AWS.
-It demonstrates key cloud architecture concepts including Infrastructure as Code (IaC), auto healing, and high availability.
+This project uses Terraform to deploy a fully scalable, fault tolerant web application on AWS.
+It demonstrates key cloud architecture concepts including Infrastructure as Code (IaC), auto healing and high availability.

 ---